Thinkers360

 I'm a change maker and communications expert

 I shift people, teams, organizations and cultures to go from overwhelmed to clear and activated.
 I do this through my writing, speaking, training and coaching.
-Having worked in public relations for over 20 years, I draw upon my storytelling experience when working with clients to be heard above the noise.
+Having worked in public relations for over 25+ years, I draw upon my storytelling experience when working with clients to be heard above the noise.
+I help people gain the skills and tools to communicate with confidence - at work and in their personal lives.
 I also draw upon my lived experience of raising an autistic child to help individuals and organizations in their advocacy journey.

 Available For: Advising, Authoring, Consulting, Influencing, Speaking